paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-120-enterprise-zone-development.md

   (A) December 31 of the 24th calendar year following the calendar year in which such date occurs;

-  (B) the termination date designated by the State and local governments as provided for in their nomination pursuant to subsection (a)(4)(C)(ii) of this section; or
+  (B) the termination date designated by the State and local governments as provided for in their nomination pursuant to subsection (a)(4)(C)(ii); or

   (C) the date the Secretary revokes such designation under paragraph (2).

-(2) **Revocation of designation** — The Secretary, after consultation with the officials described in subsection (a)(1)(B) of this section and a hearing on the record involving officials of the State or local government involved, may revoke the designation of an area if the Secretary determines that the local government or the State in which it is located is not complying substantially with the State and local commitments pursuant to subsection (d) of this section.
+(2) **Revocation of designation** — The Secretary, after consultation with the officials described in subsection (a)(1)(B) and a hearing on the record involving officials of the State or local government involved, may revoke the designation of an area if the Secretary determines that the local government or the State in which it is located is not complying substantially with the State and local commitments pursuant to subsection (d).

 **(c) Area and eligibility requirements**

-(1) **In general** — The Secretary may make a designation of any nominated area under subsection (a)(1) of this section only if it meets the requirements of paragraphs (2) and (3).
+(1) **In general** — The Secretary may make a designation of any nominated area under subsection (a)(1) only if it meets the requirements of paragraphs (2) and (3).

 (2) **Area requirements** — A nominated area meets the requirements of this paragraph if—